-Dante Alighieri was an Italian poet best known for writing “The Divine Comedy,” a story that takes readers on an extraordinary journey through the afterlife.
+With his epic masterpiece "The Divine Comedy," Dante Alighieri created the most influential work in Italian literature—a story that takes readers on an extraordinary journey through the afterlife.

 The poem is split into three parts—Inferno, Purgatorio, and Paradiso—and follows Dante himself as he begins in a dark forest and is guided by the Roman poet Virgil through the depths of Hell.